apache/drill/_docs/getting-started/010-drill-introduction.md

 the industry-standard query language.
 Drill provides plug-and-play integration with existing Apache Hive and Apache HBase deployments.

+## What's New in Apache Drill 1.0

 Apache Drill 1.0 offers the following new features:

-* Many performance planning and execution improvements, including a new text reader for faster join planning that complies with RFC 4180.
+* Many performance planning and execution [improvements](/docs/performance-tuning-introduction/), including a new text reader for faster join planning that complies with RFC 4180.
 * Updated [Drill shell]({{site.baseurl}}/docs/configuring-the-drill-shell/#examples-of-configuring-the-drill-shell) and now formats query results having fewer than 70 characters in a column.
 * [Query audit logging]({{site.baseurl}}/docs/getting-query-information/) for getting the query history on a Drillbit.
 * Improved connection handling.